Staggerlee011/serialexperiments/content/posts/aws-diagrams-python-diagrams.md

 ![Example diagram from python diagram](/python-diagrams/my-app.png)

 And there we have it, there's a lot of nice examples in the diagrams repo to look through, but I'm currently a bit of a fan to say the least.
+I think it would fall down if you're trying to diagram a AZ, EC2 heavy environment and I've not found a good example of doing that, but for simple diags it looks a really nice choice.